Institute of Aviation (University of Illinois Urbana-Champaign)

-The University of Illinois Institute of Aviation was an aviation institute affiliated with the University of Illinois Urbana-Champaign.
+The Institute of Aviation was an aviation institute affiliated with the University of Illinois Urbana-Champaign.
 Founded in 1945, it was located at the university-owned Willard Airport in Savoy, Illinois, United States.
 The institute was the first school in the U.S. to be certified by the Federal Aviation Administration to conduct all tests leading to the issuance of civilian pilot certificates.
 It had a long history of providing flight training, and was particularly well known for conducting research into aviation-related human factors.
 For training purposes, the institute maintained a fleet of 18 Piper Archers, 7 Piper Arrows, 3 twin-engine Piper Seminoles and two Cessna 152s.

 2010 review of institute

 The Institute of Aviation was placed under review by the University of Illinois in the spring of 2010.
 The university faced a major budget shortfall, and was owed $431 million by the state of Illinois.
 Closing the institute was proposed as a means of cutting costs.